 Can children be Trails Forever volunteers?

-There will be opportunities for young people to take part in some Trails Forever projects.
+Volunteers must be at least 16 years old.
+Those under 18 must be accompanied by an adult.
 It is important to remember that most of the project locations will be accessible only by foot and may require hiking 4 miles or more.
-This means that Trails Forever is not suitable for young children.
-Trail work also involves the use of hand tools, many of which have sharp edges not suitable for children.
-Any projects that can accommodate children will be advertised as such.
-Remember that minors must be accompanied by a parent or guardian.
+Trail work also involves the use of hand tools, many of which have sharp edges not suitable for young children.

 If you want to support the Trails Forever program in other ways, click below to make a donation.